uperl/App-cpangitify/README.md

 ## --resume

-Resume the cpangitification.
+Resume the import from CPAN.
 Note that any local changes will be overwritten by the CPAN upstream (your modifications will remain in the repository history).

 ## --output | -o _directory_